 – Northern Star (Lismore, NSW) Monday 7 September 1931.

-The Royal Hotel served its last beers on April 11 1964 when it closed for business, and was later renovated for retail outlets.
+Lismore’s Royal Hotel, in the north-east of NSW, served its last beers on April 11 1964 when it closed for business, and was later renovated for retail outlets.
 Its license “went into the pool”.

 Categories: NSW hotels